-The annual average performance rating in 2019 is 3.8, while rating for 2018 is 3.8.
+The annual average performance rating in year 2019 and 2020 is 3.8.
 Our management's target for overall customer satisfaction rating is 3.0 and above.

-Base on the survey, we have improved on the level of customer satisfaction over the years, and it is our top priority to better our rating year on year and to sustain high customer satisfaction level at all times.
+Base on the survey, we have improved on the level of customer satisfaction over the years, and it is our top priority to improve our rating over the years and to sustain high customer satisfaction level at all times.

 Customer Performance Rating

-2019 2018 Target
+20 20 2019 Target

-3.8 3.8 3.0
+3 3.8 3.8 3.0

-ncy Categories
+Feedback Channel Frequency Categories

+Customer Satisfaction Survey form Annually (1) Quality

+(2) Delivery

-(1) Quality (2) Delivery (3) Cost
+(3) Cost (4) Service

-lly

-Manufacturing collaboration
+• Manufacturing collaboration